LookyLeasy · Core guide

 FAQ

 No. LookyLeasy is a marketplace.
-The leasing company handles approval and the official transfer.
+Only the leasing company approves transfers and assigns the lease to a new lessee.

 Get lease takeover alerts